-Today’s illustrators are more tech savvy and versatile than ever.
-The skills they possess can be used in a number of lucrative fields outside of entertainment.
-Today’s aspiring illustrators may find themselves working for a top technology firm, a law enforcement agency, science lab, medical institute, schools or even an engineering firm.
-Common careers for illustrators are still attractive (and lucrative), and include advertising, publishing, filmmaking, political cartoons, animation, and gaming.
-In the state of New York, you’ll find just about every type of illustration job you can think of, and then some.
+As such, today’s aspiring illustrators may find themselves working for a top technology firm, a law enforcement agency, science lab, medical institute, in the academic arena or even an engineering company.
+However, more common careers for illustrators include advertising, publishing, filmmaking, political cartoons, animation, and gaming.
+Whether in science and engineering or entertainment, aspiring illustrators in the State of New York will find just about every type of illustration job they can think of, and then some.

 New York Illustration Schools

-New York is home to several art schools and traditional colleges that offer a degree in illustration or a concentration in illustration.
-These schools may offer a Bachelor of Fine Arts (B. F. A.), Master of Fine Arts (M.F.A.), or both.
-Scroll through the list below to take a look at New York’s illustration schools and what they have to offer.
+New York is home to several art & design schools and traditional colleges that offer a degree or concentration in illustration.
+These schools may offer a Bachelor of Fine Arts (BFA), Master of Fine Arts (MFA), or both.
+Scroll through the list below to take a look at New York’s best illustration schools and what they have to offer.

-Parsons The New School for Design - Degrees Offered: B. F. A. Communication Design, Design and Technology, Illustration; M. F. A. Design and Technology
+Parsons The New School for Design - Degrees Offered: BFA Illustration

-State University of New York - Degrees Offered: B. F. A. Graphic Design, Studio Art with Concentration in Digital Media, Illustration
+State University of New York - Degrees Offered: BFA Studio Art with a Concentration Illustration

-St. John’s University - Degrees Offered: B. F. A. Graphic Design, Illustration
+St. John’s University - Degrees Offered: BFA Illustration